April 15, 2026

 Can I Sue My Employer for Wrongful Termination Even If I Was an At-Will Employee in California?

-Yes, at-will status does not shield your employer from a wrongful termination lawsuit.
+Yes.
+At-will status does not shield your employer from a wrongful termination lawsuit.
 California Labor Code Section 2922 creates the at-will rule.
-However, California courts have long held that employers still cannot fire someone for an illegal reason, even with no written contract.
+However, California courts have long held that employers still cannot fire someone for an illegal reason, even without a written contract.
 So if discrimination, retaliation, or a public policy violation drove your firing, you may have a valid claim.
 This is true no matter your at-will status.
 In fact, it is one of the most common mistakes employees make when they assume they have no case.

 Can I Be Fired While on Medical Leave or Family Leave in California?

 Generally, no. California law strongly protects employees on qualifying medical or family leave.
 The California Family Rights Act (CFRA) and the federal Family and Medical Leave Act (FMLA) both bar employers from punishing employees who take protected leave.
-Courts almost always treat terminations during or right after leave as strong proof of retaliation.
-So if your employer let you go during your leave, or shortly after you came back, that timing alone deserves a closer look.
+Courts almost always treat terminations during or right after protected leave as strong proof of retaliation or discrimination.
+So if your employer let you go during your leave, or shortly after you returned, that timing alone deserves a closer look.

 What Happens to My Health Insurance After I Am Fired in California?